mbeddr/mps-platform-docs/src/doc/docs/home/overcoming_obstacles/syntax_problems.md

 you can always use the MPS console to modify a model.
 Click a cell in the editor, use the copy shortcut, and paste it into the console.
 The node should be an instance of
 PastedNodeReference and can be manipulated.
 For entering more complex nodes, the [quotation](https://www.jetbrains.com/help/mps/quotations.html) language can be used.
 Make sure to enter a curly brace in the console to start a Base Language statement block, so that you can enter multiple statements.

-## Syntax errors on compilation
+## Syntax Errors on Compilation

 Before the generation fails, make sure to run the model checker to check if the model is in a valid state.
 Errors can still happen for various reasons:

-### The generator of the language has a bug that must be fixed
+### The Generator of the Language Has a Bug That Must Be Fixed

 A common source of errors are cross-references to other models that are not handled correctly.
 Wrong assumptions about which parts of the model are optional and which parts are mandatory often lead to incorrectly generated code.
 Depending on the target of the generator, the target language can also help with catching errors through the type system.
 Even if the code is not generated as part of a template fragment, the code in the generator shouldn't display any errors.
 For example: when a method is called that needs an argument of type string, don't call it with a different argument type in the template even if the parameter is replaced by a reference macro anyway.
 Casting nodes to a different concept should also be done carefully.
 An *as* cast will return null if the node can't be cast to the referenced concept.

-### The Base Language code is not valid Java code
+### The Base Language Code Is Not Valid Java Code

 Despite the similarities between Java and Base Language, they are not fully compatible.
 Read the page [MPS Java compatibility](https://www.jetbrains.com/help/mps/mps-java-compatibility.html) in the MPS documentation.
 Build scripts can also have a section *java options* which lets you select the used compiler.
 Some compilers deal with cyclic dependencies in the generated Java code better than others.
 That also means that the compilation will fail with some of them when switching the compiler by accident.